Great wine is being produced all over Portugal but far and way, the best wine is coming from the Douro Valley region.

 J.M. da Fonseca: One of the most famous winemakers in the country, this location dates all the way back to 1834 and has remained in the family ever since.
 You can take a tour of the wine cellars known as Adega da Mata and Adega dos Teares Novos where you can find old Muscatels, some over 100 years old!

-When you are done the tour, it is time to sample some of the products with some tasty local delicacies!
+When you have completed the tour, it is time to sample some of the products with some tasty local delicacies!

 Bacalhoa: Bacalhoa is a magical mix of the modern and the ancient.
 This location houses interesting sculptures and a truly impressive collection of ceramic tiles dating from the 16th to 19th centuries.